-The manufacturers of infant and young child milks and foods in Asia operate in highly regulated environments.
-They are also committed to protecting the health and well being of infants and young children and comply with the aims and principles of the World Health Organisation’s International Code of Marketing of Breast-milk Substitutes (WHO Code) and local market regulations.
+APIYCNA and our members are committed to protecting the health and well-being of infants and young children and comply with the aims and principles of the World Health Organisation’s International Code of Marketing of Breast-milk Substitutes (WHO Code) and local market regulations.
 The local regulations are robust, long established and often exceed the aims and principles of the WHO Code.

 APIYCNA is committed to enforcing higher marketing standards and member companies are fully committed to ethical marketing practices and we encourage all companies, whether member companies or not, to observe the same standards of marketing practices.